oyvind-kodehode/kodehode-notes/javascript.md

   - Function which is a property of an object
   - Two types:
-    - Instance metjhods
+    - Instance methods
       - Built-in

 `.length` - Gives you the number of characters

 `.indexOf`

-  - Tells you where a strirng is in a longer string
+  - Tells you where a string is in a longer string
   - Search for a word
   - `indexOf(whatYouWantToSearchFor)`